sindresorhus/username/readme.md

 > Get the username of the current user

-This module is meant for informational purposes, and not for secure identification.
+This module is meant for informational purposes and not for secure identification.

 ## Install